pivotal/docs-platform-automation/docs/reference/task.md

 {% code_snippet 'tasks', 'download-product-s3-script', 'Implementation' %}
 {% code_snippet 'examples', 'download-product-s3-usage', 'Usage' %}

+### expiring-certificates
+Returns a list of certificates that are expiring within a time frame.
+These certificates can be Ops Manager or Credhub certificates.
+This is purely an informational task.

+{% code_snippet 'tasks', 'expiring-certificates', 'Task' %}
+{% code_snippet 'tasks', 'expiring-certificates-script', 'Implementation' %}
+{% code_snippet 'examples', 'expiring-certificates-usage', 'Usage' %}

 ### export-installation
 Exports an existing Ops Manager to a file.